Azure-Samples/ms-identity-dotnet-adfs-to-aad/SAML-OIDC/WebApp_SAML_OIDC/README.md

 ## Explore the sample

-1. HomePage displays two Sign-in options on right hand side.
+1. HomePage displays two Sign-in options.

     ![HomePage](./ReadmeFiles/HomePage.png)

-1. Select **Sign in OIDC**, after successful sign-in user claims will be displayed on HomePage.
+1. Select **Sign-in using OIDC**, after successful sign-in user claims will be displayed on HomePage.

     ![OIDC_SignIn](./ReadmeFiles/OIDC_SignIn.png)

 1. Select **Sign Out**.

-1. Select **Sign in ADFS**, after successful sign-in user claims will be displayed on HomePage.
+1. Select **Sign-in using SAML (ADFS)**, after successful sign-in user claims will be displayed on HomePage.

     ![SAML_SignIn](./ReadmeFiles/SAML_SignIn.png)

 > :information_source: Did the sample not work for you as expected?
 Then please reach out to us using the [GitHub Issues](../../../../../issues) page.